- Public Health

 Radon

-Radon is an odorless, tasteless, invisible, radioactive gas that is naturally occurring in the ground.
+Radon is an invisible radioactive gas that has no smell or taste.
+It occurs naturally in the ground.

 Health Concerns

-Radon causes lung cancer and is found in many homes throughout Wisconsin.
+Radon causes lung cancer and is found in many homes throughout Wisconsin and Dane County.

 How to Stay Safe

-- Testing is the only way to know if radon is a problem in your home.
-A low cost radon test kit (usually under $25) can be purchased at any local hardware or home product store.
-We also have kits available for sale for $10 each (see below).
+- Testing is the only way to know if you have radon in your home.
+Hardware and home stores sell low-cost radon test kits (usually under $25).
+We also sell kits for $10 each (see below).

 - If testing shows a radon problem, you will need to install a system that will prevent radon from building up in your home.
-Such systems should be installed by a certified mitigation contractor.
+The system should be installed by a certified mitigation contractor.

 - Radon reduction systems can reduce radon levels in your home by up to 99%.
-Radon resistant construction features can even be built into a new home.
+Radon reduction systems can be built into new homes.

 More Information